 The Office of Attorney General provides support systems and services to assist criminal justice agencies.
+This office does not have jurisdiction or authority over local law enforcement agencies.
 By statute, the Bureau of Criminal Investigation is an assisting agency (N.D.C.C.
 Ch.
 12-60).

 When a criminal justice agency requests the BCI assist with an investigation, the requesting agency is the lead agency and as such, retains jurisdiction over the investigation and media inquiries.
 The BCI does not comment on ongoing investigations.